Creamy Parmesan Rice Recipe

 - To get the most flavor out of your rice, start by toasting the rice in the pan before adding the broth or liquid.

-- Grate your cheese with a cheese grater or a Microplane, and use real Parmigiano cheese from the block for the creamiest result—the FINER, the grate, the creamier the rice dish.
+- Grate the cheese with a cheese grater or a Microplane, and use real Parmigiano cheese from the block for the creamiest result.
+The finer the grate, the creamier the dish will be.

 💙 MADE THIS RECIPE AND LOVED IT? 💙 Please leave a ⭐️STAR rating and COMMENT below- I love connecting with you!
 Tag me with your creations on Instagram and find me on Pinterest.